Garforth: Amenities

 Garforth's amenities are similar to some towns in the City of Leeds, such as Otley and Wetherby.
-Garforth has two Tescos (Extra and Express), and a Lidl supermarket, the Original Factory Shop department store, several public houses in the town centre, a Co-operative, Greggs, Dominoes, Budgens, Costa, Subway, and other shops such as newsagents, charity shops, travel agents and banks.
 Garforth civic amenities include a library and a one stop centre run by Leeds City Council.
 A coffee shop on Main Street functions partly as a social enterprise, giving its profits to projects in the village.
+Garforth has ten traditional public houses, a mix of restaurants/cafes/wine bars, and a number of social/affiliated clubs.
 There are also a number of take away food outlets.

 The lively Garforth Community Choir was formed in October 2015 and meets at Garforth Academy on Wednesdays at 7.00 pm, in school term time.

-Garforth has ten traditional public houses, a mix of restaurants/cafes/wine bars, and a number of social/affiliated clubs.

 There are two indoor play areas for children and a large skatepark.

 Garforth also plays home to two brass bands, both of which rehearse and perform in and around the local area.
-There is Garforth Jubilee Band, currently conducted by Martin Bird, who are a non-contesting brass band, and there is Garforth Brass, who are a contesting brass band.
+There is Garforth Jubilee Band who are a non-contesting brass band, and there is Garforth Brass, who are a contesting brass band.